halveez/ec601_project2/README.md

 2. Selection is processed and API's are called:
 	2a.
 Twitter for real time text related to query
 	2b.
 Google NLP on Twitter content for sentiment analysis 2c.
-Multiple sports betting API's for current lines for the event 2d.
-Possibly: Query news stories and articles for text analysis as well
+Sports betting API's for current lines for the event

 3. Results are displayed to the user

-4. User inputs a decision to bet, and tool stores that decision
+4. (Not in MVP) User inputs a decision to bet, and tool stores that decision

-5. After the event, the tool compares the user decision to final result of that bet 5a.
+5. (Not in MVP) After the event, the tool compares the user decision to final result of that bet 5a.
 Later used for algorithm development, labeled bets with text as inputs for ML model

-## TO-DO:

-Error conditions
-What happens if twitter is not responding
-What happens if I pass the wrong handle
-What happens if Google NLP API does not respond back Data back and forth
-What do I send?
-What do I get?
-What is the format of the data?
-How can I use such data?